Causal Process Mining from Relational Databases with Domain Knowledge: An Approach to Causal Process Mining

 The result of this construction are \glspl{ceg} that are partially disconnected.
 However, fragments are partially connected via batching events e.g., the shipment event \emph{sh2} is shared between the order received event \emph{or1} and \emph{or2}.

-To find all batching events of a given \gls{ceg} for analysis purposes, we define the following function. \begin{definition}[Batching Event] For a set of events $E$ and another set of events $S \subseteq E$, we define a function $\mathrm{batch} : E \to S$ that returns a set of events that contains all batching events. \end{definition} We also define the following function that returns the cycle time between a given event and its causal predecessors. \begin{definition}[Event Cycle Time] For each event $e \in E$, we define its cycle time as a function $cyc : E \to \mathbb{N}$ such that \\ \resizebox{.98\hsize}{!}{$cyc(e)=
+To find all batching events of a given \gls{ceg} for analysis purposes, we define the following function. \begin{definition}[Batching Event] Let $E$ be a set of events.
+We define a function $\mathrm{batch} : E \to \mathbb{N}$ that returns $1$ when an event is a batch event and $0$ otherwise. \end{definition} We also define the following function that returns the cycle time between a given event and its causal predecessors. \begin{definition}[Event Cycle Time] Let $E$ be a set of events.
+For each event $e \in E$, we define its cycle time as a function $cyc : E \to \mathbb{N}$ such that \\ \resizebox{.98\hsize}{!}{$cyc(e)=

 $} \end{definition} As defined in \Cref{def:event_duration}, the cycle time of an event $e$ is the timespan between the event and the latest precedent event, i.e., $\max(t(\pre{e}))$.
 Mind that this calculation includes both waiting time and processing time.
 Also, if the event $e$ is a start event, i.e., $\pre{e} = \emptyset$, there is no precedent event.
 In such situations, different customized options are possible e.g., a 0 or a \emph{NULL} value could be returned.
 Another option is to use estimations like those proposed in~\cite{martin2020retrieving}.